dekuNukem/bob_cassette_rewinder/README.md

 * Limescale might develop over time and damage the machine.

-Those are all valid points as well, and I do enjoy the ease of use of the cassettes.
+It is clear that this dishwasher was designed with Bob cassettes in mind, and I do enjoy their set-and-forget simplicity.
 That's why I made it a priority to investigate how it works.

 ## A Closer Look